| Ballinderry man will know by

 stem cells or the physiotherapy I received there I don't know,"

+he said.
 "I could not put foot to heel and walk before

 but I can now.
 I still have to concentrate when I walk and am